MinimSecure/unum-sdk/README.md

 ### ...developer at Minim.

-For the step by step instructions for adding new hardware kinds, running unit tests, details on how to add the new hardware kind to the cloud as well as detailsa bout how to setup new automated builds, take a look at the instructions here:
+For the step by step instructions for adding new hardware kinds, running unit tests, details on how to add the new hardware kind to the cloud as well as details about how to setup new automated builds, take a look at the instructions here:

 [Minim Developer Gude][16]